anok was mentioned for the first time in

 Jerzy Wandalin Mniszech (1661),

-espite the fact that some investments were undertaken later on the castle hill, their scope was not sufficient to preserve the usable functions of the starost's seat and in second half of the 18th century castle was already in a very poor condition.
-After Galicia was seized by the Austrian invader, the new authorities ordered to demolish elements of the castle's military architecture, including walls, gates and the tower, only leaving the residential wings, which were rebuilt and then adapted for offices.
+espite the fact that some investments were undertaken later on the castle hill, their scope was not sufficient to preserve the usable functions of the starost's seat and in second half of the 18th century castle was in a very poor condition.
+After Galicia was seized by the Austrian invader, the new authorities ordered to demolish elements of the castle's military architecture, including walls, gates and the tower.
+Only residential wings left, which were rebuilt and adapted for office purposes.
 In 1809 the castle hill was temporarily taken over by the Polish troops, which, under the command of

 COLOURED PHOTOGRAPHS OF THE CASTLE FROM THE 1930S, IN THE PICTURE BELOW THERE IS A CASTLE WELL

-AND A FRAGMENT OF THE WESTERN ELEVATION OF THE GRAND HOUSE
+AND FRAGMENT OF THE GRAND HOUSE WESTERN ELEVATION

-Leon Getz (d.
-1971), was set up in its interiors.
-At that time, until June 1941, the Sanok castle was located opposite the Molotov Line, along the border between Nazi Germany and Soviet Russia situated along the San Riverbed.
-Thus, it became a part of the fortifications called the Galicia Boundary Position, and one of the links of these fortifications was a concrete bunker erected under the castle square, some of which we can see today as part of the museum exhibition.
-At the end of the war, the Germans stole the surviving memorabilia of Polish culture; fortunately, some of them were later found in the vicinity of Legnica and transferred to the Main Archive of Old Files and to the Rzeszów Archive.
+t the end of the war, the Germans stole surviving memorabilia of Polish culture.
+Fortunately, some of them were later found in the vicinity of Legnica and transferred to the main archives in Warsaw and Rzeszów.
 After 1944, the castle was used for various purposes to respond to the urgent needs of its time, including a military hospital and a gunnery.
 The first research and conservation work began in 1952, while in the 1960s

 the Renaissance wing was thoroughly renovated and the museum exhibitions were reopened.
-In 2010-13, the southern wing was erected, occupying the area after the 16th century building demolished by the Austrian authorities during the First World War.
-As part of revitalization of the castle hill, some of the perimeter walls were also reconstructed and the foundations of Gothic tower were topped up.
+In 2010-13, the new southern wing was erected.
+As part of revitalization of the castle hill, some of perimeter walls were also reconstructed and the foundations of Gothic tower were topped up.

-he castle was built on a hill, 362 meters above sea level, whose eastern slope descends steeply towards the San River and southern towards the Płowiecki Stream.
-Due to the lack of historical notes relating to Gothic stronghold, its visual appearance and spatial arrangement can only be imagined through archaeological research and to some extent also on the basis of analogy with other constructions of this type built by the last Piasts.
+he castle was built on a hill, whose eastern slope descends steeply towards the San River and southern towards the Płowiecki Stream.
+Due to the lack of notes relating to Gothic stronghold, its visual appearance and spatial arrangement can only be imagined through archaeological research and to some extent also on the basis of analogy with other constructions of this type built by the last Piasts.
 We know for sure that around the middle of the 14th century a tower was erected in the north-eastern part of the courtyard.
 It had a square plan with a side of 10 meters, which at the height of 6 meters was cylindrical in shape.
 Its height is unknown, but it can be assumed that it measured about 20 meters, while the thickness of walls on the ground floor reached 3 meters.
-Access to the castle was defended by a dry moat and a 2.5-metre thick stone wall, although the 14th century line of fortifications may still have no brick wall and the only protection was provided by earth ramparts and a wooden palisade.
-Perhaps as early as in the 14th century, a one-bay residential house was built in the eastern part of the courtyard, as well as a smaller building in the western part, the purpose of which could not be established (it is possible that later on, the record archive was there).
+Access to the castle was defended by a dry moat and a 2.5-metre thick stone wall.
+Perhaps as early as in the 14th century, a one-bay residential house was built in the eastern part of the courtyard, as well as a smaller building in the western part, the purpose of which is currently unknow (it is possible that later on, the archives were kept in it).

-n the years 1523-1548 Marshal Mikołaj Wolski carried out a thorough modernization of the old military system combined with the reconstruction of the Gothic castle.
-The medieval eastern house was probably demolished then, and on its bases a Renaissance Grand House was erected, with a size of 12x43 meters, with barrel vaulted cellars.
+n years 1523-48 marshal Mikołaj Wolski modernized and rebuilt the Gothic castle.
+The medieval eastern house was probably demolished then, and on its bases a Renaissance grand house was erected.
 It was a two-storey building, topped with a gable roof covered with ceramic tiles.
-Later transformations make it impossible to identify its decoration in detail, but it is known that both the doors and windows were ornamented with Renaissance frames and portals, among them the most beautiful main portal in the northern part of the building, where the coats of arms were placed: in the middle an eagle, and on the sides the coat of arms of the Sforza family and the Lithuanian Pogoń.
-This investment was accompanied by demolition of the Orthodox Church of St. Dmitry and probably the remains of wooden fortifications, which were replaced by a full brick defence circuit with a new entrance gate.
-From the starosty's inventory conducted in the years 1548 and 1558 we learn that the castle at that time consisted of two gates, a drawbridge, the Grand House and adjacent utility buildings: a granary, an armoury, a kitchen, a bathhouse and a brewery.
+Later transformations make it impossible to identify its decoration in detail, but it is known that elevations were ornamented with Renaissance window frames and door portals, and the coats of arms: an eagle, the Sforza family and the Lithuanian Pogoń.
+The investment was accompanied by demolition of the Orthodox Church of St. Dmitry and removal the remains of wooden fortifications, which were replaced by a brick wall with a new entrance gate.
+From the starosty's inventories (1548, 1558) we learn that the castle at that time consisted of two gates, a drawbridge, the grand house and utility buildings: a granary, an armoury, a kitchen, a bathhouse and a brewery.
 A bakery and a gothic tower were situated some distance from the residential area.